-- Analyzing visited webpages looking for indications of suspicious behavior.
-If it determines that a page is suspicious, it will show a warning page to advise caution.
+- Analyzing visited web pages looking for indications of suspicious behavior.
+If a page is suspicious, it will show a warning page to advise caution.

 - Checking the visited sites against a dynamic list of reported phishing sites and malicious software sites.
-If it finds a match, Microsoft Defender SmartScreen shows a warning to let the user know that the site might be malicious.
+If it finds a match, Microsoft Defender SmartScreen shows a warning to let users know that the site might be malicious.

 SmartScreen also determines whether a downloaded app or app installer is potentially malicious by:

 - Checking downloaded files against a list of reported malicious software sites and programs known to be unsafe.
-If it finds a match, SmartScreen warns the user that the site might be malicious.
+SmartScreen warns the user that the site might be malicious if it finds a match.

-- Checking downloaded files against a list of files that are well known and downloaded by many Windows users.
+- Checking downloaded files against a list of well-known and downloaded files by many Windows users.
 If the file is not on that list, it shows a warning advising caution.